-I really love to photograph people and families, particularly in their own homes.
+I really love to photograph people and families, particularly in their own homes during a lifestyle photo shoot.
 It’s a great way to capture a day in their lives with their loved ones.
 I feel like the photos have much more sentimental value than more traditional style portraits in a studio setting.
-They can really tell your story.
+Lifestyle photo shoots can really tell your story.
 They show what family life is like with all the emotions, fun and love.

 There are two types of photography styles when it comes to family photography in your home, documentary and lifestyle.
 My approach is lifestyle, but you might not have heard that term before so I’ll explain.

 Documentary photography is where the photographer is like a fly on the wall, they don’t intervene or get involved in what you do or where you go.
 They will simply capture what you do.
 Though this can produce some lovely images, it might not be suitable for everyone as it can make people feel uncomfortable and awkward about what they should do in front of the camera.

 Lifestyle photography sits between documentary and more traditional posed photography.
 During lifestyle photoshoots, the photographer will gently guide you in a place and will give you prompts or suggestions on what to do so you’re interacting with one another.
 For example, I may ask you to snuggle up on the bed, tickle each other, read a book on the sofa or play with a toy/game on the floor.
 This can be more reassuring for people who are not used to being in front of the camera as you are given guidance and reassurance.
 The activities and prompts will be tailored to your family so the photographs show genuine interactions and real connections.

 Why consider a lifestyle photo shoot in your home